 Soil health is not a fixed, intrinsic soil property but emerges out of interactions.
-Therefore, laboratory methods must be designed which can represent a range of qualitative and quantitative factors whose interactions produce healthy functioning.
-How soils are handled before testing and the way results are interpreted must be adjusted in comparison to earlier linear models of fertilizer supply.
+Therefore, laboratory methods must be designed which can represent a range of qualitative and quantitative factors which interactions are expected to result in healthy functioning.
+How soils are handled before and during testing also influences the results with the potential for laboratory artifacts.

 To get to soil health itself Woods End has designed a process called “Natural Soil Testing” that includes the following:

 - Minimal sample disturbance: It is common to use powerful grinders to prepare soils before testing, since homogenization is believed to improve soil test reliability, which is does for chemical nutrient tests.
 However, this form of handling, which favors chemical analysis, disrupts and de-structures soil traits relevant to soil health.
 Woods End applies measures such as soil-rolling to avoid this;

 - Measuring organo-physical traits: Water stable aggregates are among the most dynamic and significant features of a health functioning soil.
 Woods End has developed a volumetric (“VAST”) method that enables evaluation of erosion-prone vs dispersion-resistant soils;

-- Biological assays: Modern scientific farming pays little attention to soil biology.
+- Biological assays: Modern science-based farming has traditionally paid little attention to soil biology.
 To overcome this limitation, assays that are not typically quantitative as soil chemistry is, are required.
 Soil respiration – the release of CO2 by microbes – is used to evaluate biological carbon turnover, a test which the lab has 40 years experience with.
-The deposition and accumulation of organic nitrogen as amino-N forms the basis for the Solvita labile amino-N (“SLAN”) test;
+The deposition and accumulation of organic nitrogen as amino-N forms the basis for a special test for labile amino-N;

-- Keyed Interpretation: Soil health indicators are not universally applicable but must be adjusted based on the physiographic region.
+- Keyed Interpretation: Individual soil health indicators are not universally applicable.
 Wood End’s experimental approach to soil health testing allows up to constantly improve interpretation and to avoid popular generaizations.